Margaret, 39 seeks N10m for breast cancer treatment

-Margaret Onabe, a 39-year-old mother of one has called on well-meaning Nigerians, nongovernmental organisations, as well as the government to help her raise N10m for the treatment of her stage three breast cancer.
+Margaret Onabe, a 39-year-old mother of one has called on well-meaning Nigerians, nongovernmental organisations, as well as the government to help her raise N10 million for the treatment of her Stage 3 breast cancer.

 Margaret, who is a hairdresser, told Africa Health Report in Lagos recently that she was diagnosed in June 2022, and that lack of finance to properly treat it has pushed the cancer into stage 3.